-LOI Outcomes- Once the LOI is reviewed, there are several possible outcomes.
-The PI and grant PI will receive a decision letter with explicit follow-up instructions depending on the decision:
+Once the LOI is reviewed, there are several possible outcomes.
+The PI and grant PI will receive a decision letter with explicit follow-up instructions depending on the decision.

 - Administrative or Scientific Disapproval An administrative disapproval is given if the study is duplicative of ongoing studies in CTEP's portfolio, if the pharmaceutical collaborator decides not to supply the investigational agent, or for other non-scientific reasons.
 A scientific disapproval is given if there are scientific deficiencies in the LOI that CTEP does not believe can be rectified with a revised LOI.
-There is no further action for the PI to take upon receipt of a disapproval letter. - On Hold There are outstanding scientific questions that require resolution before CTEP approval may be given to the LOI.
+Upon receipt of a disapproval letter, there is no further action for the PI. - On Hold There are outstanding scientific questions that require resolution before CTEP approval may be given to the LOI.
 Instructions in the letter should be followed for resubmission.
-At this time, a conference call may be scheduled to discuss steps to further develop the study (see below).
-Please note that the OEWG clock does not stop for issues requiring a hold. - Provisional Approval CTEP has approved the LOI and has now sent it to the pharmaceutical collaborator so that they may review the LOI and agree to supply drug.
-A conference call for outstanding issues may be scheduled at this point (see below). - Full Approval Once the LOI has been reviewed and approved by the pharmaceutical collaborator, PIO will send a full approval letter.
-The approval letter will include either an agent specific template or instructions on how to download the generic protocol template.
-Other agent specific information will also be sent with the approval letter, such as a Comprehensive Adverse Events and Potential Risks (CAEPR) list.
-The Investigator Brochure will be available in the Pharmaceutical Management Branch Online Agent Order Processing (OAOP) application.
+At this time, a conference call may be scheduled to discuss steps to further develop the study.
+For scheduling, refer to section 2.3: Conference Calls.
+The OEWG clock does not stop for issues requiring a hold. - Provisional Approval CTEP has approved the LOI and has now sent it to the pharmaceutical collaborator so that they may review the LOI and agree to supply drug.
+At this point, a conference call for outstanding issues may be scheduled, refer to section 2.3.
+Full Approval Once the LOI has been reviewed and approved by the pharmaceutical collaborator, PIO will send a full approval letter.
+The approval letter will include either an agent-specific template or instructions how to download the generic protocol template.
+Other agent-specific information will be sent with the approval letter, such as a Comprehensive Adverse Events and Potential Risks (CAEPR) list.
+The Investigator Brochure will be available in the NCI's Agent Inventory Management System, AURORA.

 CTEP estimates that the LOI approval stage should take about 60 days to complete.
-Most ETCTN studies will have the protocol authored by CTEP's Centralized Protocol Writing Support (CPWS) program in collaboration with the protocol team (e.g. PI and statistician).
-Once the full LOI approval letter is sent to the study team, CPWS will contact the study team with instructions and information regarding the timeline that must be followed to collaborate with the CPWS.
+Most ETCTN protocols are authored by CTEP's Centralized Protocol Writing Support (CPWS) program in collaboration with the protocol team (e.g., PI and statistician).
+Once the full LOI approval letter is sent to the study team, CPWS will contact the study team with instructions and information regarding the timeline that must be followed to collaborate with CPWS.